How to use and interpret t-test results

 When you make changes based on tests, closely monitor key metrics to ensure continuous improvement and quickly find and fix unintended consequences.

 Testing is an iterative process of forming hypotheses, running tests, applying insights, and generating new test ideas.
-The best practice is to engrain it in your product development process and make it something your team does regularly.
+The best practice is to engrain it in your process and make it something your team does regularly.

 T-test best practices